Nomanch0/Nomanch0/README.md

 - LinkedIn: [your LinkedIn profile]

 ## Fun Fact
-I enjoy playing chess in my free time!
+I enjoy playing Cricket in my free time!

 <!---
 Nomanch0/Nomanch0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.